kekoziar/covid19-images/about.markdown

   And so, here we are.
 This repository contains mostly GIS images of COVID-19 cases, deaths, and recoveries (when available).
 It is focused mainly on the United States, although, I've developed the underlying code to easily create both global and more granular maps.

   The code I used to create the images is currently in a private repository.
-I'm lucky enough to work from home during this crisis, and so the work in this repositoryis done on the weekends.
+I'm lucky enough to work from home during this crisis, and so the work in this repository is done on the weekends.
 Eventually, the code repository will be in a state that I'm okay sharing it.
 If you're interested in the underlying code, let me know by [opening an issue (best)](https://github.com/kekoziar/covid19-images/issues), or contact me via social media/email (can't guarantee I'll see it in a timely manner), and I'll prioritize sharing it.